Ni8crawler18/Flow/README.md

 ## Overview

-This document provides a guide for implementing and managing a Non-Fungible Token Transfer (NTT) system on the Sui blockchain using the Move programming language.
+This document provides a guide for implementing and managing Native Token Transfer (NTT) system on the Sui blockchain using the Move programming language.
 The system enables secure, cross-chain token transfers leveraging a decentralized protocol for verifiable attestations.
 The implementation comprises smart contracts for minting, locking, and burning tokens, integrated with a decentralized network to facilitate seamless interoperability between different blockchain networks.

 ## Prerequisites